thoslin/UnofficialLTTNotifierExtension/README.md

 * This code has been designed from the ground up to be a lot easier to maintain in the future.
 Most functionality in the Javascript code is split up into a bunch of different files within a folder responsible for a very clear purpose.

 ## TODO
+* Getting data from LTT - Johny and AluminiumTech - Make sure not to scrape LTT more than every 30 seconds.Ideally every 60 seconds.
+* Getting data from YouTube - AluminiumTech
+* Getting data from Twitch - Johny/AluminiumTech
+* Handle Extension updates properly - AluminiumTech

+### Done
 * Desktop notifications - Johny
-* Getting data from LTT - Johny and AluminiumTech
-Make sure not to scrape LTT more than every 30 seconds.
-* Getting data from YouTube
-* Getting data from Twitch.
-* Handle Extension updates properly.

 ## Join Our Extension's Discord.
 Want to talk to us?